Race & All Mountain Handbooks

 U8/U10/12/U14 Races

-Bear Valley, along with Dodge Ridge, Yosemite Ski Club (Badger Pass), and China Peak comprise the Central Series of Far West.
-There is also a North Series and a South Series.
-Throughout the season, most of the races our team attends are Central Series races.
-The series consists of two slaloms (SL), two giant slaloms (GS) and two Super-G’s (SG) for U12/U14 athletes; and two slaloms (SL), two giant slaloms (GS) and two one run giant slaloms (with minimum gates and maximum length) (one run GS) or a two run GS for U8/U10 In addition, there are three races (SL, GS, SG for U12s; SL, GS, one run GS or two run GS for U8/U10) at the divisional championships.
+Bear Valley, along with Dodge Ridge, Yosemite Ski Club (Badger Pass), China Peak, and Snow Summit comprise the Central South Series of Far West.
+There is also a North Series.
+Throughout the season, most of the races our team attends are Central South Series races.
+The series consists of two slaloms (SL), two giant slaloms (GS), and two Super-G’s (SG) for U12/U14 athletes; and two slaloms (SL), two giant slaloms (GS) and two one-run giant slaloms (with minimum gates and maximum length) (one run GS) or a two-run GS for U8/U10 In addition, there are three races (SL, GS, SG for U12s; SL, GS, one run GS or two-run GS for U8/U10) at the divisional championships.
 The U14 class has a separate Championship event.
 There are also non-series races for U8/U10/12/U14 athletes.

 U8/U10/12/U14 Awards